raducrs/tableta-inmultirii-aws-cloudformation/README.md

-# Tableta Inmultirii AWS Cloudfront Infra
+# Tableta Inmultirii AWS Cloudformation Infra

-This repository contains part of the ```Cloudformation``` templates for building the platform infrastructure
+This repository contains part of the ```Cloud Formation``` templates for building the platform infrastructure

 Follow each of the stacks instructions in the order listed below